 To add a link you can use the Add a custom link options on the right hand drawer to add: * a Custom URL to any web address; * a Browse page for items on your site; * a Browse page for item sets on your site.

 Or you can add one of your pages, which should be listed in the right-hand drawer below the Add a custom link dropdown.
 If you need to find a specific page, begin typing the page title in the search box with the helper text Filter pages which appears directly below the text “Add a link to a site page.”

-Custom URL link blocks display three pieces of information: the block type (Custom URL), the label which is the text which will appear in the site navigation menu, and the url.
+Custom URL link option displays three pieces of information: the link type (Custom URL), the label which is the text which will appear in the site navigation menu, and the url.

-Browse blocks create a browse page for resources already associated with your site.
-There are blocks to create a browse items page and a block to browse item sets.
+Browse links create a browse page for resources already associated with your site.
+There are options to create a browse items page and a browse item sets page.

-You can change the label of the block to reflect what, specifically, site visitors will browse.
+You can change the label of the link to reflect what, specifically, site visitors will browse.

-If you want to refine the Browse block, you can use the Query to create a search query that returns the desired results.
+To refine the Browse page, you can use the Query interface to create a search query that returns the desired results.